gvwilson/thirdbit/src/fiction/iffy/outline.md

     -   After they escape and split up, Iffy asks Aunt Naggie if Edson is someone special.
     -   Aunt Naggie says "yes" but dodges further questions.
 -   Iffy and Honesty swap messages about Honesty's induction.
-    -   FIXME: why aren't they doing this earlier in the story?
 -   Iffy has a machine-dream nightmare.
     -   Aunt Naggie wakes her up and gives her medicine.
     -   Backstory on her relationship with Edson, who showed up to deliver it when Iffy was young.